KeyvanAghaie/KeyvanAghaie/README.md

 👋 Hi,This is Kayvan Aghaie github profile and welcom 🤚🤚

-I am fullstack .net / javascript developer also software engineer
+I am software engineer  and  fullstack .net / javascript developer.
 -  Strong knowledge about backend and front specially Microsoft technologies
 -  Have many experiences with various companies and diffrent businesses
 -  software engineering life cycle (SDLC) managment on large scale project